 Water damage can be caused by a number of things, ranging from flooding to ice damming.
 Ice dams are ridges of ice that form at the edge of a roof and can lead to melting snow leaking into a building, causing damage to walls, ceilings, and insulation.

 Floods are a particularly big concern in the winter and spring.
 During the winter, most of the precipitation is stored as snow or ice on the ground and once the weather warms in the spring or during sudden winter thaws, huge quantities of water are released.
-In fact, snowmelt runoff floods are the most common type of flooding in Canada.
-So it’s important to know what causes basement flooding and what steps you can take to mitigate the risks.
+This is why it’s important to know what causes basement flooding and what steps you can take to mitigate the risks.

 What can cause basement flooding?